South Cornwall · TR10

 Architectural Design & Planning in Penryn

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Penryn, that work is shaped by the place itself — Penryn is the medieval town at the head of the Carrick Roads, older than Falmouth and now part of its commuter belt, with the Falmouth University campus on its outskirts, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+A Penryn brief starts on the street, not the screen — Penryn is the medieval town at the head of the Carrick Roads, older than Falmouth and now part of its commuter belt, with the Falmouth University campus on its outskirts, with a building stock that leans toward modern student-oriented HMOs and Victorian terraces.

 - Conservation Area